100 days / 100 stories / 100 directors from 100 countries

-IInspired by Decameron, Giovanni Boccaccio’s collection of novellas written over 650 years ago, the project will stage the book’s 100 short stories which reflect today’s state of the world, in which isolation, fear and death are present just as they were at the time Decameron was written in the immediate aftermath of the Black Death that struck Florence in 1348.
+Inspired by the Decameron, Giovanni Boccaccio’s collection of novellas written over 650 years ago, the project has staged the book’s 100 short stories which reflect today’s state of the world, in which isolation, fear and death are present just as they were at the time the Decameron was written in the immediate aftermath of the Black Death that struck Florence in 1348.

-Each episode will be performed in Romanian with English subtitles by the “Marin Sorescu” National Theatre’s actors, director Radu Afrim being the sole exception, as he will be working with an artist from a different country.
-Each episode will bring different personal perspectives and techniques, all coming together in creating a coherent bigger picture of the times we are living.
+Each episode has been performed in Romanian with English subtitles by the “Marin Sorescu” National Theatre’s actors that have worked with 99 foreign artists, Radu Afrim being the sole exception, as he, as our representative director from Romania, has worked with Marius Manole, actor of the National Theatre of Bucharest.
+All the 100 episodes of the Hektomeron project brought different personal perspectives and techniques, all coming together in creating a coherent bigger picture of the times we are living and also creating a gallery of contemporary theatre from 100 countries.
 One singular theme comes through, that of man’s resilience when faced with hard times.

 The 100 episodes of the Hektomeron project have been united through a 25-hour theatre marathon, interpreted live on 21st of June 2021, creating thus an authentic reproduction of Boccaccio’s Decameron through what is probably the longest theatre show in history – the Hektomeron Day.
 This performance has been showcased both live, in the “Amza Pellea” hall, as well as on an outdoor screen, on our theatre’s esplanade, and online, on our official website, www.hektomeron.com.